-It will increase their curiosity about the language, the country, the people, their environment, society, traditions and culture

-It will support the student on reaching a level of significant competence in the four main areas of listening, speaking, reading and writing.
+The module will expand upon their curiosity about the Chinese language, the country or countries, the people, their environment, society, traditions and culture.
+It will give the student extra support to reach a level of good competence in the four main areas of listening, speaking, reading and writing.

-The module will consolidate the student's ability to:
+The module will enhance their ability to: